 Parameters of the projects:

-- Research projects are required to complete the projects on time.
+- Research projects are required to be completed on time.
 Successful applicants will be required to submit a comprehensive report at the end of the project period.

-- One third of the funding will be transferred to the respective institution initially and the final two thirds will be transferred following the submission and acceptance of the final report.
+- One third of the funding will be transferred to the respective/lead institution initially, and the final two thirds will be transferred following the submission and acceptance of the final report.

-- Successful project teams will also be expected to present their research at dissemination events including the SCoTENS annual conference in October 2022 and acknowledge SCoTENS and the Shared Island Unit funding in all relevant presentations or publications.
+- Successful project teams will also be expected to present their work in progress, at dissemination events including the SCoTENS annual conference in October 2022, and present their completed research at dissemination events including the SCoTENS 2023 annual conference and acknowledge SCoTENS and the Shared Island Unit funding in all relevant presentations or publications.